-Physical Geography by Savindra Singh
+2. Physical Geography by Savindra Singh

 If you take a look at the Geography syllabus, you will realize Physical Geography covers a good part of Geomorphology, Climatalogy, and Oceanography.
 A must read book for Geography paper 1.

-Human Geography by Majid Hussain
+3. Human Geography by Majid Hussain

-Geography of Population by RC Chandna
+4. Geography of Population by RC Chandna

-As the title suggests this book dwells on the Population aspects of the second paper and is a specialized book for this purpose.
+As the title suggests this book dwells on the Population aspects of the first paper and is a specialized book for this purpose.
 Population Geography explains all the relevant topics like migration, demographic attributes, patterns of settlements, etc in easy to understand manner.
 The latest edition of this book takes the 2001 census as its base to explore population aspects in detail.
-Population Geography is recommended to study this important topic of paper 2 in detail.
+Population Geography is recommended to study this important topic of paper 1 in detail.

-Models in Geography by Majid Hussain
+5. Geography of India by Majid Hussain